chill117/express-mysql-session/readme.md

 This will install `express-mysql-session` and add it to your application's `package.json` file.

+## Note for Older Versions

+For users who are still using express-mysql-session `0.x`.
+Changes have been made to the constructor, which are backwards compatible, but you could run into troubles if using an older version of this module with the latest documentation.
+You can find the documentation for the older version [here](https://github.com/chill117/express-mysql-session/tree/9fbcf51416a00a7a525c1e6e431033125a2945b0).

 ## How to Use

 Use with your express session middleware, like this: